dcunited001/dcunited001.github.io/_drafts/philosophy-of-censorship.md

 the development of philosophy (and knowledge in general) is greatly hindered by censorship.
+- part one details, in general, how censorship prevents us from developing new ideas.
+- part two talks about how censorship works for social media in particular
+- part three combines the ideas from part one and part two to discuss how social media censorship isolates individuals, divides people and creates more problems than it could solve

 - when a nation blocks access to ideas or restricts dialogue on specific ideas or prevents people from learning and developing, every citizen in that nation suffers because their intellectual development as a culture stagnates.
+- however, we're going to be living in a world where censorship of some technologies and ideas is necessary because they are dangerous.
+  - so how do we fairly block access to those who would do harm with those technologies while preventing abuse of this system by those who would make themselves gatekeepers to this kind of knowledge?
+- IMO, dicussion on censoring dangerous technology is less relevant than censoring people, groups and current events in social media

+- The library of Alexandria as a metaphor for the internet.
+  - what made the library so special in the ancient world?
+  - why did the Romans burn it? what advantage would they gain from this?
+  - was this event unique? why not?
+  - what "thing" distinguished european culture and development from the rest of the world? why did we end up developing?
+    - the answer has absolutely nothing to do with innate genetic superiority. it's instead a cultural peculiarity and a mix of geopolitical/economic advantages.
+    - the reason is that we were the first to have an industrial revolution. that's it.
+      - then the question becomes: why were europeans the first to have an industrial revolution?
+        - arabians and indians developed superior math well before europeans. there was superior technology available in the far east.
+Marco Polo didn't even know how to make ice cream.
+  - so then, what was the thing that got us to the industrial revolution first?
+IMO, it was this cultural peculiarity of sharing knowledge, coupled with shared economic incentives and withstanding widespread cultural invasion. basically, Christianity established a cultural foundation that both unified Europe and propagated a system of values, while withstanding invasion long enough to reach the industrial revolution.
+    - While being unified through Christianity, Europe was also fairly decentralized, so when we achieved technological innovations, they could never be horded into one place.
+In China, there were times when philosophy and technology were horded by a tiny ruling classes and this knowledge disappeared entirely from the rest of society.
+    - The same kind of event happened when the Library of Alexandria burned to the ground.
+This destroyed the extent of knowledge available to western society, while allowing some of it to be preserved by the ruling class.
+These knowledge hording events happened over and over again and IMO, if we don't watch it, we're going to see one happen again with the internet.
+Just as such events stagnated regional development in the past, THIS WILl STAGNATE OUR DEVELOPMENT!
+Except, this time, it will occur on a global scale!

 #### there are cultures that seem to blacklist specific ideas.